AntonovAlexander/activecore/README.md

 The following demo designs for FPGA are available:

-* **sigma** - minimalistic uC consisting of a single aquaris RISC-V CPU core, on-chip RAM, UART-controllable bus master (udm) and GPIO controller.
+* **sigma** - minimalistic uC consisting of a single aquaris RISC-V CPU, on-chip RAM, UART-controllable bus master (udm) and GPIO controller.
 Tests are run by /designs/rtl/sigma/sw/benchmarks/hw_test.py.
 Location: /designs/rtl/sigma.

-* **magma** - MPSoC consisting of multiple aquaris RISC-V CPU cores with dedicated scratchpad RAMs connected by ariele xbar.
+* **magma** - MPSoC consisting of multiple aquaris RISC-V CPUs with dedicated scratchpad RAMs connected by ariele xbar.
 Location: /designs/rtl/magma.

 Preliminary build of the cores and software is required.
 Demo projects use udm for reset and initialization.